 This is another feature that differentiates one barong from another.
 The type of yarn that varies in thickness, luster, and color must be considered along with the fabric fiber characteristics and the embroidery method (hand or machine) to create an impeccable piece.
 Hand embroidery often uses a thicker yarn with a classic vibe.
 Whereas, machine embroidery often uses thin and lustrous yarn with a modern vibe.
-A hand-embroidered barong that often displays intricate workmanship is definitely more expensive than a machine-embroidered barong.
+A hand-embroidered barong that displays intricate workmanship is definitely more expensive than a machine-embroidered barong.
 However, not all hand-embroidered barongs are impressive because the embroiderers have varying abilities.
 Computerized or automatic machine embroidery is another method that’s commonly used in budget barong embellishments.

 Cut and Construction

-The cut, construction, and finishing details vary widely per supplier to supplier.
-Sometimes you’ll wonder why one barong costs a certain amount and another with a similar material and construction from a different supplier costs much higher or lower.
+The cut, construction, and finishing details vary widely from supplier to supplier.
+Sometimes you’ll wonder why a piece costs a certain amount and another piece with a similar material and construction style from a different supplier costs much higher or lower.
 Is the more expensive barong that much better?
 Well, it may be, but it may be not.
 While the price difference can be attributed to the workmanship or the presence or lack of fine details, it can also be attributed to the difference in the overall cost structures of different suppliers.
-We’ve seen and inspected a lot of barongs from different suppliers and we can tell you that the cut and construction vary a lot.
+We’ve seen and inspected a lot of barongs from different suppliers and we can tell you that the cut and construction styles vary a lot.
 Therefore, exercising due diligence in finding the right supplier is really important.